stevemac/spree-order-level/README.markdown

 This extensions migration add order_minimum and order_increment columns to the products table and add a comment column to the line_items table.

 An override for <spree app>/views/product/show.html.erb is included  to demonstrate how to display a minimum quantity message to the customer.
+This override has been updated to work with the latest (0.7) version of Spree so if something breaks, please diff it with the base view.

 An override for <spree app>/views/orders/_line_item.html.erb is included to demonstrate the display of line_item.comment when an adjustment is made to the order quantity.